Kosiki: Revivals

-Like most Paris theatres at the time, the Renaissance closed during the summer months.
+Like most Paris theatres at the time, the Théâtre de la Renaissance closed during the summer months.
 After the June–August closure in 1877 it was widely expected that Koning would revive Kosiki's successor, La Marjolaine, which had been doing good business before the break.
 The star of La Marjolaine, Jeanne Granier, had been unwell and was recuperating in Switzerland; Kosiki was chosen instead, and was well received on its second outing, and ran for a further 31 performances.

-The work was produced in several theatres in Italy, and in Hamburg and Berlin, but no London or New York productions were staged.
+The work was produced in several theatres in Italy, and in Vienna (Carltheater, 1882), Hamburg and Berlin, but no London or New York productions were staged.